nielskee/draft-articles/TechnicalHiringPart2.md

 - If you must use a tool like Hackerrank, construct your challenge sensibly.
 Rather than off-the-shelf coding challenges, create your own.
 Use a mix of multiple choice, subjective questions and a coding challenge.
-And if your face to face technical interview is going to be based on algo problem solving, consider something with a different focus for the screen.
-This is not the main event, just the warm-up act.
+And if your live technical interview is going to be based on algo problem solving, consider something with a different focus for the screen.
+Remember, this is not the main event, just the warm-up act.
 Size it appropriately.

 - Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code - simplicity, clarity, naming, hygiene.
+These are your choice, but let the candidate know.
+No surprises.

 ## Coding assignments